jshernandezs/swat-pytools/README.md

 Note that the third element in `hrus1` is an empty list, meaning that the subbasin `3` will have the parameters changed for all of its hrus.
 Similarly, note that `hrus3` is also an empty list, which means that all the hrus within the subbasins `10`, `11`, ..., `14` will have their parameters modified.

 Also note that subbasins `1` and `2` belong to both `subbasins1` and `subbasins2`.
 However, their corresponding lists of hrus are different under each set.
 This is an example of how to apply different parameter modifications to different hrus within the same subbasin.

+### SWAT model calibration

+In the `src` folder, there are Python scrips showing how to set up single- and multi-objective optimization problems using *pymoo*.

+## Contact

+Feel free to contact me if you have any questions:

+J. Sebastian Hernandez-Suarez <br>
+herna505@msu.edu <br>
+Computational Ecohydrology Group (C-ECO) <br>
+Michigan State University <br>
+East Lansing, MI 48824, US